cabovidio/soap-drying-tracker/README.md

 # 🧼 Soap Drying Tracker

-A lightweight Streamlit app for tracking the drying process of handmade soap batches over time.
+A lightweight Streamlit app for tracking the drying process of soap batches over time.
 Log daily weights, calculate retained weight %, visualize drying curves, and manage all your data through Google Sheets.

 ---